 “Until the lion has its praise singer, the tale of the hunt will only be told by the hunter”

-Welcome to ZOOMORPHIC – a new magazine dedicated to writing that deepens our connection with wildlife and the more-than-human world.
+Welcome to ZOOMORPHIC – dedicated to writing that deepens our connection with wildlife and the more-than-human world.

 In the past half-century one in two of the earth’s wild creatures has been lost due to habitat erasure, global warming, poaching and farming practices.
 As a result we are increasingly losing our connection with beings we have shared the planet with for the whole of our species history, creatures that have not only provided us with food and materials, but inspired our cultures with stories, metaphors, images and mythologies, deepening all human experience.